 It is also acceptable to type the Object Owner and Object Name values directly into the desired step.
 When typing these entries, care should be taken to ensure the correct Object Type is selected.
 Using the Menu Builder simplifies this process.

 A menu item is either a query, with an optional layout, a macro or a menu.
 Each item is assigned to a particular section number.
 When the menu is saved and retrieved from the database, the items are sorted and presented in Section Number order.
 A menu can contain up to 999 items.

 Each item is assigned to a section number by choosing the section number from the selection list.
 The type of object must be specified for the item, along with the Object Owner and Object Name.
 If the menu object is a query, a Layout Owner and Layout Name can also be specified, but not required.
 If a layout is provided for a macro or a menu, it is ignored.

 The default Image that precedes the menu item title is .
 The Image is specified with the path to the file immediately followed by its (WIDTHxHEIGHT):

 The title for each menu item is entered into the Title text input.
 Item titles can contain HTML tagging when necessary, but it is probably easiest to control the overall appearance of item titles by using the controls in the Item Title Attributes group.
 If a title is not provided, a default title is created using the object type, owner and name, such as "Macro Frank.daily reports".
 If the Object Name provided cannot be found, an error message will be displayed for that item when the page is previewed or displayed as a working menu.

-If a user has any saved queries or macros, a menu of these objects, called *My_Menu* will automatically be created for the logged in user ID containing these items.
-This provides two expandable/collapsible sections, one containing the queries and the other containing the macros.
+If a user has any saved queries, macros or forms, a menu of these objects, called *My_Menu* will automatically be created for the logged in user ID containing these items.
+This provides expandable/collapsible sections for each type of object saved.